top of page

 Instagram: @krw810319

-Though we have Chung-Ang University to thank for his theater and film acting training, if he did not suffer from an ankle tendon injury, we would have seen him in the basketball court as a professional athlete instead.
+Though we have Chung-Ang University to thank for his theater and film acting training, if he did not suffer from an ankle tendon injury, we would have seen him on the basketball court as a professional athlete instead.

 Related Posts